 For younger children, there is a separate gated toddler play area for children aged 1 to 4 years.
 This area has its own smaller ball pit, a trampoline, some ride-on toys and climbing frames with tunnels and slides.
 There are also some toys that would be suitable for littler explorers who are just pulling up and beginning to walk and benches along one wall where you can relax as your little ones play.
 The floor is carpet over concrete, but there are soft mats in strategic places.

-At the very back of the centre, there is a basketball court with a colourful jungle-themed mural, a bouncy castle, and another tall slide for children over 6 years old.
+At the very back of Tropical Twist Play Centre, there is a basketball court with a colourful jungle-themed mural, a bouncy castle, and another tall slide for children over 6 years old.

 We ordered a bottle of juice, a ham and cheese toastie, and miss 2.5 opted for a juice and a smiley face cookie.
 This cost us around $16 and was of reasonable quality.